ZecHub/zechub/site/guides/zecdefi.md

 ## RenBridge & renZEC

+The Ren 1.0 network will be sunset.
+Minting new Ren tokens has now been disabled, but users can burn tokens until mid-December.

+If you hold renZEC, you should immediately bridge the asset back to native ZEC on the Zcash blockchain.

+Please understand the steps in the RenBridge and ZeroBridge sections of this guide should not be followed until the Ren 2.0 network is live and Zcash support is enabled.
+Please see this [thread](https://forum.zcashcommunity.com/t/ren-1-0-being-sunset-bridge-renzec-to-native-zec-as-soon-as-possible/43393) for more details.

 Zcash users are capable of leveraging Ethereum smart contracts and wider DeFi applications while preserving their privacy via [@renprotocol](https://twitter.com/renprotocol) using this 4-Step process: